AIO1/PrimeNGTableReusableComponent/README.md

 - **stringDateFormatMethod:** The exposed database function "FormatDateWithCulture" that is used if a global filter has been specified and if the columns is of type "date".
 - **defaultSortColumnName:** If no sort order operations have been specified by the user, the specified column will be used to perform the sort (if it has been specified).
 The column must have the same name as in the DTO.
 - **defaultSortOrder:** The sorting order to be done to the "defaultSortColumnName" if it needs to be applied.
 If value is 1 it will be ascending, if not it will be descending.
 - **additionalColumnsToReturn:** A list of string that must match the values of the DTO for additional columns that we want to send.
 This is normally used for columns such as "ID" that have been given in the DTO the PrimeNGAttribute "sendColumn" as false.
-The "sendColumn" false makes it so that the column information is not sent to the frontend, but later on you can send the data and treat it in the typescript part without showing an additional column to the user.
+The "SendColumnAttributes" false makes it so that the column information is not sent to the frontend, but later on you can send the data and treat it in the typescript part without showing an additional column to the user.
 In the example project this is done with the "id" and the "canBeDeleted".

 The "PerformDynamicQuery" function will do all this operations in order: